-Intake Manifold, how it works, common problems, diagnostic, repair
+Intake manifold, how it works, problems, replacement cost

-The air flows through the air filter, intake boot, then through the throttle body, into the plenum, then through the runners into the cylinders.
+How the intake manifold works: The intake air flows through the air filter, intake boot (snorkel), then through the throttle body, into the intake manifold plenum, then through the runners and into the cylinders (see diagram).

-The engine performance can be adjusted by varying the size of the intake plenum and the length and shape of the runners.
-For this reason, modern cars have variable intake manifolds where special tuning valves alter the air flow through the manifold depending on the engine speed and power demand.
+The engine performance can be adjusted by varying the size of the intake plenum and the length or opening size of the runners.
+For this reason, modern cars have variable intake manifolds where special tuning valves change the air flow through the manifold depending on the engine speed and power demand.

 Intake manifold problems